itteco/iframely-wordpress/iframely/readme.txt

 License: MIT

-Iframely converts URLs in your posts into responsive embed widgets for 1500+ domains.
+Iframely converts URLs in your posts into responsive embed widgets for 1600+ domains and providers summary cards for others.
+No API Key is required.

 == Description ==

-[Iframely](https://iframely.com?from=wp) brings you the responsive embeds and support of over 1500 domains.
+[Iframely](https://iframely.com?from=wp) brings you the responsive embeds and support of over 1600 domains.
 It means the embeds will resize, if possible, if you are on responsive theme.

-Iframely will detect URLs in your posts and replace it with embed codes for *over 1500 domains*.
-Supports all usual suspects such as YouTube, Vimeo, Instagram, GitHub Gists, Google +, Facebook Posts, Storify, SlideShare, well, you know, over 1.5 thousand of them and keeps growing.
+Iframely will detect URLs in your posts and replace it with embed codes for *over 1600 domains*.
+Supports all usual suspects such as YouTube, Vimeo, Instagram, GitHub Gists, Google +, Facebook Posts, Storify, SlideShare, well, you know, over 1.6 thousand of them and keeps growing.
 [Here's some samples](https://iframely.com/try).

+Iframely will also generate and host summary cards for general links, such as articles.
+API Key is not required, though you can optionally connect your Iframely account, if you need.

 _How to use_: